tduchateau/poc-datatables-taglib/README.md

 ## How to use

 ### Step 1
-Clone the current directory.
+Clone the current repository.

 ### Step 2
-Open a console/termine at the root of the project, i.e. the directory that contains the `pom.xml` file and execute the following Maven command :
+Open a console/terminal at the root of the project, i.e. the directory that contains the `pom.xml` file and execute the following Maven command :

 ``` html
 mvn jetty:run